-Joint replacement surgery is effective advanced in managing and osteoarthritis is normally not recommended for mild or moderate osteoarthritis, where it is proven to be less effective.
-When pain caused bv osteoarthritis severely limits your ability to walk, work or even perform simple activities, and when treatments such as medications, physiotherapy and potential injections are no longer helpful, total knee or hip replacements can give you a new lease of life and help you regain your normal lifestyle.
+Joint replacement surgery is most effective in managing advanced osteoarthritis and is not normally recommended for mild or moderate osteoarthritis, where it is proven to be less effective.
+When pain caused by osteoarthritis severely limits your ability to walk, work or even perform simple activities, and when treatments such as medications, physiotherapy and potential injections are no longer helpful, total knee or hip replacements can give you a new lease of life and help you regain your normal lifestyle.